yuryprokashev/portfolio-manager/README.md

 ## Problems
 In this setup there are a lot of problems.
 To name a few:
-1. I need to include the dropdown list of all Companies that The Holding owns into the Request Form of my Application.
+1. I need to include the list of all Companies that The Holding owns into the Form of my Application.
 Where do I get this list?
 2. I need to validate the names of the Products that The Holding owns, in the Request Form of my Application.
 Where do I get the correct names?
 3. I want to get the list of the Features that are ordered